cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 | Serialization     | Actual bytes encoded for transmission                        | Encoded CBOR of a floating-point number              | CBOR      | Encoded CBOR in memory or for transmission                          |
 {: #layers title="A three-layer model of information representation"}

-CBOR doesn't provide facilities for expressing information models.
+CBOR does not provide facilities for expressing information models.
 They are mentioned here for completeness and to provide some context.

 CBOR defines a palette of basic data items that can be grouped into